riichi/chombo.club/_posts/en/2022-02-15-instant-ramen-taikai.markdown

 * A koutsu or kantsu from 1s can count as **fanpai kura** (see below).

 ### Additional yaku: fanpai kura (蔵)
-* Koutsu albo kantsu from 1s treated as honors.
+* Koutsu or kantsu from 1s treated as honors.
 * Valid for winning via tsumo or ron.
 * Worth 1 han.